bitblit/LambdaAngularUniversal/readme.md

 * [Angular Universal] (https://angular.io/guide/universal)
 * [AWS Serverless Express example template] (https://github.com/awslabs/aws-serverless-express/tree/master/example)

+## TODO List
+* Verify images serve correctly
+* Compress content
+* Add ability to serve favicon.ico and whitelabel (prehandler)
+* CORS

 ## Prerequisites

 Using this is pretty straightforward.
 You'll need an AWS account, and keys running on your local machine for that account that basically have Power User priv.
 Step them down later once you seen just how many privs you're going to need.
 You'll also need to know the AWS account ID.
-Oh, and you need Node (^6.10) and NPM.
+Oh, and you need Node (^8.10) and NPM.

 ## First Run